Summer Field Study - Important Information

 Planning on completing your field study during Summer Session I (SSI) or Summer Session II (SSII)?
 There are some differences from the academic year that you need to know about.

-- Summer Session is is either the 10 weeks or 5 weeks long
+- Summer Session is 5 weeks long

 - Field Study is offered for either 4 or 8 units.